presents

 - Bankart Repair w/o Anchors:

-- involves repair of defect in anterior glenoid labrum & reattaches
+- involves repair of defect in anterior glenoid labrum & reattaches inferior glenohumeral ligaments;

-- beginning at antero-inferior margin of the glenoid, use a towel clip and awl to
+- beginning at antero-inferior margin of the glenoid, use a towel clip and awl to make approx 3 holes across the anterior 1/3 of glenoid labrum;

-- thru these holes are passed free needles w/ PDS suture (the middle hole needs to
+- through these holes are passed free needles w/ PDS suture (the middle hole needs to contain two free PDS sutures);

-- the free ends of the sutures are then passed into the overlying capsule and
+- the free ends of the sutures are then passed into the overlying capsule and tied down inorder to firmly oppose the capsule to the anterior margin of the glenoid;

-- a capsular shift can be incorporated into the repair, by incorporating
+- a capsular shift can be incorporated into the repair, by incorporating inferior capsule to the repair site

 Bankart repair for anterior instability of the shoulder.
-Long term outcome;
+Long term outcome.

 The capsular imbrication procedure for recurrent anterior instability of the shoulder.

-An approach to the repair of avulsion of the glenohumeral ligaments in
+An approach to the repair of avulsion of the glenohumeral ligaments in the management of traumatic anterior glenohumeral instability.

 Anterior fracture-dislocations of the shoulder: pitfalls in treatment.